Snowfork/snowbridge/parachain/README.md

 # Polkadot Etherem Parachain

-A Polkadot parachain for bridging arbitrary Ethereum applications.
+A Polkadot parachain for bridging arbitrary data from and to Ethereum.

 ## Local Development